Zoning Improvement Permits are issued for the following types of improvements:

 - A flood legend or elevation certificate will be required for buildings 300 square

 feet or greater and for any building constructed of concrete block.
-This is a

-Reviews will be by Zoning and DERM.
-Additionally, a FIRE review will be required for storage buildings or office buildings.
+A Fire review will be required for storage buildings or office buildings.

 For more information regarding the ZIPS permit, please contact 786-315-2650, 315-2666 or 315-2660.